Cars Brands that start with C

 Chunlan Logo

 Chunlan Auto Company from Taizhou, Jiangsu Province, was established as a subsidiary of Chunlan Group in 1997.
-Thus, the dream of Tao Jianxing, the head of the parent company, to create a brand for heavy-duty truck manufacturing was realized.
-From 2002 to 2004, in just two years, the company gained wide popularity – its vehicles were among the top five.
+Thus, Tao Jianxing, the head of the parent company, realized the dream of creating a brand for heavy-duty truck manufacturing.
+From 2002 to 2004, the company gained popularity in just two years – its vehicles were among the top five.
 The global crisis and heavy losses disrupted the broad plans to enter the global market.
 This led to the sale of the brand to Xugong Technology in 2008 and subsequent withdrawal from automotive manufacturing.

 Canoo